πŸ“Œ Town in Scottish Borders

 β˜…β˜…β˜…

-Melrose is one of those places where history and scenery converge to create an captivating destination.
-Despite its smallish size, this pretty Tweeddale town boasts a list of tourist sites perhaps unsurpassed in the Scottish Borders, ranging from a magnificent ruined abbey and Roman heritage to exquisite gardens and excellent local walks – see below for our full list.
-The wealth of attractions gives Melrose a capacity to absorb large numbers of visitors, but gives the central district a pleasantly bustling feel in high season.
+History and scenery converge at Melrose to create a pretty captivating destination.
+Despite its smallish size, this picturesque Tweeddale town boasts a wealth of tourist attractions perhaps unsurpassed in the Scottish Borders, ranging from a magnificent ruined abbey and Roman heritage to exquisite gardens and excellent local walks – see below for our full list.
+The central district has a pleasantly bustling feel in high season, but seems to cope OK with the numbers of tourists.

 🌍 Location